Cameroon: Change is Coming but More of the Same?

 A young child hanging posters of Cameroonian President Biya on a wall in Yaoundé.
 (Photo: AFP)

 Biya and the RDPC have maintained their stranglehold over Cameroonian politics via their control over all government institutions, including the electoral commission and judiciary.
 This has resulted in what independent observers have viewed as a series of fraudulent elections, leading opposition parties to boycott the 2020 legislative and municipal elections.
 Opposition candidate, Maurice Kamto, and over 200 of his supporters were arrested for protesting the controversial 2018 presidential polls.
 While Kamto was released after 10 months, 41 of his supporters remain behind bars after being sentenced to 7 years in prison.
-In 2020, the government banned demonstrations.

-The 2025 electoral cycle is destined to be an inflection point in this trajectory, however.
-Now 91 and the world’s oldest head of state, Biya has been in failing health and has been out of public view for extended periods over the past year.
+The 2025 electoral cycle is destined to be an inflection point in this trajectory, in one way or another.
+Now 92 and the world’s oldest head of state, Biya has been in failing health and has been out of public view for extended periods over the past year.
 This has set off a nervous behind-the-scenes succession battle within the RDPC.
-Should Biya die or step down while in office, the Cameroonian constitution states the responsibilities of the head of state would transfer to the President of the Senate, Marcel Niat Njifenji.
+Should Biya die or step down while in office, the Cameroonian constitution states that the responsibilities of the head of state would transfer to the President of the Senate, Marcel Niat Njifenji.
 He would be required to organize elections within 20 to 120 days but would be barred from running himself or otherwise modifying the constitution or composition of the government.
 A longtime member of the RDPC, Njifenji has held the position of President of the Senate since its inception in 2013 and would not be expected to oversee any dramatic changes in policy.

 A unified opposition is vital in Cameroon’s single-round plurality system that favors the incumbent.